CTF-Organizers/OpenChallSpec/docs/advanced_configuration_options.rst

 custom
 ******

-If you are writing your own infrastructure and have an obscure requirement the OCS doesn't support, you might find the ``custom`` option useful. ``custom`` is an object that you can format however you want, and there are no constraints on what you can put in it.
-If you for example want to play a different video when a team solves a challenge depending on which challenge they solve, a ``solve_video_url`` option would not be a good fit to include with the OCS as it's very obscure, but it can easily be configured by including it in ``custom``.
+If you are writing your own infrastructure and have an obscure requirement the OCS doesn't support, you might find the custom_ option useful. custom_ is an object that you can format however you want, and there are no constraints on what you can put in it.
+If you for example want to play a different video when a team solves a challenge depending on which challenge they solve, a ``solve_video_url`` option would not be a good fit to include with the OCS as it's very obscure, but it can easily be configured by including it in custom_.

-``custom`` may also be a good choice if there is a feature you are waiting for to be added into the OCS, but hasn't arrived yet and you need to use it now.
+custom_ may also be a good choice if there is a feature you are waiting for to be added into the OCS, but hasn't arrived yet and you need to use it now.

+****
+spec
+****

+This is the version of the OCS the challenge configuration is written in.
+These docs are written for version <<spec_version>>, so this is probably what the spec_ should be set to if you are following these docs.